Coming soon for 2024!

 Congratulations on your admission to WMU!
 Your academic journey begins with New Student Orientation.
 Orientation is required for all incoming students (transfer, beginner and early middle college) starting either summer session or fall semester in 2024.
 Orientation is the most efficient and effective way to become more comfortable with your transition from high school or transferring from another institution.
 All orientation sessions will be held in-person on the main campus of WMU.
 Students only need to attend one orientation program.

-During orientation, you will learn more about the many programs and services available to you at WMU, including social engagement opportunities, making connections with other students, touring campus and meeting with your new advisor to select your courses.
+During orientation, you will learn more about the many programs and services available to you at WMU, including social engagement opportunities, making connections with other students, touring campus, get your WMU Student ID and register for your courses.

 You can take care of other University business during orientation, including: